perriera/extras_dbo/docs/ORACLE.md

 The program should compile, make, run and land on that break point.

 > Review the contents of cmake/FindOracle.cmake
-34. In this project there is a file called *FileOracle.cmake* (which gets included in *CMakeLists.txt*.
-It may contain the following:
+34. In this project there is a file called *FileOracle.cmake* (which gets included in *CMakeLists.txt*).
+It originally contained the following:

 		set(ORACLE_HOME $ENV{ORACLE_HOME})
 		set(ORACLE_INCLUDE "${ORACLE_HOME}/include")